GrzegorzManiak/GoThic/DOCS.md

 		log.Fatalf("failed to register custom validation: %v", err) }

-	// Initialize the framework's validator with your custom instance.
+	// Build a validation engine with your custom validator. validationEngine := validation.NewEngine(v)
-	// This MUST be done before you define any routes that use validation. validation.InitValidator(v)
+	_ = validationEngine
 }

 // 3.
 Use the custom tag in your structs.